Joining the Garden

 We don't say this to discourage you from joining us.
 Around 10% of the new gardeners who join in the spring don’t finish the first season.
 We want everyone who applies to join us to be ready to get their hands dirty and be ready for the commitment of time and energy throughout the growing season, working on both your own garden areas and your community efforts for the garden overall.

-If you are ready to be a gardener and become a member of the BCG Community, here's what you need to do.
+If you are ready to be a gardener and become a member of the BCG Community, here's a summary of what happens on lottery day

 - You must be present at the lottery drawing to get a garden!!!

 - Fees are due when you win a garden.
-Currently Berkeley dues are $65 per year.
+2021 Berkeley dues are $65 per year plus a $10 lock & key fee.

 - If you receive a garden, you can to keep that same garden every year, provided you pay all fees and follow the garden rules.